 Here’s why social media has its own tab.
+From Seth Godin, entrepreneur, best-selling author, and founder of Squidoo:

 It’s that important.
 Social media as a platform for business continues to grows by leaps and bounds.
 Nick Usborne, one my mentors, well-respected online marketer, and all-around mensch says this: “We’re nowhere near a plateau in the growth of social media marketing…not even close.”